Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

   - *Fully Associative Cache*: The block size is 256 words, so the offset is 8 bits ($256 = 2^8$).
 The number of cache blocks is 4096, so the index is 0 bits.
 The tag is 30 - 8 = 22 bits.
   - *2-way Set-Associative Cache*: The number of sets is $4096 / 2=2048$, so the index is 11 bits ($2048 = 2^11$).
 The block size is 256 words, so the offset is 8 bits ($256 = 2^8$).
 The tag is 30 - 11 - 8 = 11 bits.
 ]

-=== Write policy
-There are two policies to write data in the cache:
-- *Write-Through*: the information is written to both the block in the cache and to the block in the lower-level memory
-- *Write-Back*: the information is written only to the block in cache.
-The modified cache block is written to the lower-level memory only when it is replaced due to a miss.

-#figure(
-  image("figures/cache-summary.jpg", width: 80%),
-  caption: "Cache Summary",
-)

 #pagebreak()